mugpeng/OmicsPharDB/readme.md

+You can also visit the stable version: [mugpeng/OmicsPharDB at v1.0.0 (github.com)](https://github.com/mugpeng/OmicsPharDB/tree/v1.0.0)

 # Contact with me

 Feel free to talk with me if you find any bugs or have any suggestions. :)